Field notes

-Jeff Pinder (Fitz-Stirling Fauna Recovery Project) put out seven cameras on Chereninup Reserve on Koreng Noongar Country in the Fitz-Stirling region of south-west Western Australia in the hope of catching a Tammar Wallaby or two.
+Jeff Pinder (Fitz-Stirling Fauna Recovery Project) put out seven cameras on Chereninup Reserve on Goreng Noongar Country in the Fitz-Stirling region of south-west Western Australia in the hope of catching a Tammar Wallaby or two.

 To his great surprise, what he found instead was a Red-Tailed Phascogale running across the ground in front of the camera.